WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

      // Now we grant access to one of Bob's keys "grantedKey": "did:example:ee568de7-2970-4925-ad09-c685ab367b66#key-1",

-     // This proclamation *does* have a caveat: each upload can only be
+     // This proclamation *does* have caveats:
-     // 50 Megabytes large.
      "caveat": [
+       // Only the UploadFile method is allowed...
+       {"id": "did:example:f7412b9a-854b-47ab-806b-3ac736cc7cda#caveats/upload-only",
+        "type": "RestrictToMethod",
+        "method": "UploadFile"},
+       // ...and each upload can only be 50 Megabytes large.
        {"id": "did:example:f7412b9a-854b-47ab-806b-3ac736cc7cda#caveats/50-megs-only",
         "type": "RestrictUploadSize",
         // file limit here is in bytes, so 50 MB